GitSquared/gaby.dev/posts/static-site-generator/index.md

 ]
 ```

-This array is sorted so that newer posts will have lower indexes; which will be useful later for making th blog homepage.
+This array is sorted so that newer posts will have lower indexes; which will be useful later for making the blog homepage, and sidebar menus.

 ```js
 posts.sort((a, b) => {